miguelangelmudoy/miguelangelmudoy/README.md

 - 👋 Hi, I’m @miguelangelmudoy !
-- 👀 I am a University Degree Student of Computational and Applied Mathematical Sciences, an enthusiast of Videogames, and a Chess player.
-I am passionate about Mathematics applied to Computing, Videogame Design and Programming, as well as the tactics and strategies of the game of Chess.
+- 👀 I am a University Degree Student of Computational and Applied Mathematical Sciences, an enthusiast of Data Science, and a Chess player.
+I am passionate about Mathematics applied to Computing, Data Science, as well as the tactics and strategies of the game of Chess.
 - 💞️ I’m looking to collaborate on any social or business projects worldwide.
 - 📫 You can reach me on GitHub or LinkedIn.
 <!---